 In the former cases, the injury will affect how you perceive things.
 It can also affect your memory.

 Post-Traumatic Stress Disorder is not just a preserve of military personnel and police officers.
 You can also develop it after a car accident.
 Interestingly, even witnesses can develop the disorder.
 It’s dangerous as it can affect your quality of life.

 You may have trouble sleeping, enjoying things you enjoyed before, experience car phobia, or be unable to concentrate on anything.
 PTSD can be very subtle at first before gradually worsening.
 See a mental health expert immediately you suspect you are developing or may have developed PTSD.

 Filing a Claim

-Talk to a car accident attorney to help you file a claim.
-Remember, you may have a hard time filing a claim after three years because of statute-based limitations.
-Besides, have proper documentation of your treatment.
-That way, you can have strong evidence to back up your claim during trial.
 At Fetterman & Associates, PA, we leave no stone unturned in pursuit of justice.
 Let’s help you handle your car accident lawsuit today.
 Having been in practice for over 40 years, you can be sure you will be in safe hands with us.
-Call us today at 561-983-4584 for a free consultation.
+Call us today at 561-845-2510 for a free consultation.